Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Well, no, no, no.

-Let me be specific about this, because I I did go looking uh some some Nexus data on uh Governor Huckabee and the things that he had said, and he is in in in recent months, there are a lot of stories of uh of Huckabee saying, my problem with Mitt Romney is not his religion, it's his record.
+And he has, in recent months, there are a lot of stories of Huckabee saying, my problem with Mitt Romney is not his religion, it's his record.

-And you know, in his heart he's got a problem with the Mormon religion, but he would tell you he never made that the issue.
+And, you know, in his heart, he's got a problem with the Mormon religion, but he would tell you he never made that the issue.

 Well, it's interesting that you say that.

-Thanks very much, uh uh Brian.
+Thanks very much, Brian.

-Speaking of Auburn Hills, Michigan, Auburn Hills, of course, is the greater Detroit Metro area.
+Speaking of Auburn Hills, Michigan, Auburn Hills, of course, is the greater detroit metro area.

 Get this.